 If it seems like food is sticking, leave it alone for a bit … it will unstick itself once it’s good and ready.
 In fact, once you put your food in and give it an initial toss (if sauteing or stir-frying), just walk away from the pan.
 If you futz with it too often, you’ll keep it from forming that awesome crust.
 Plus, life is just easier that way.

 - Pan-Seared Harissa-Rubbed White Cod

 - Veal Scaloppini with Shallot-Caper Sauce

 For any of you who have been scared of stainless, I hope this helps!
-And if you haven’t yet branched out into the non nonstick realm, check out some of our favorite pans in our NOURISH Evolution Market.
+And if you haven’t yet branched out into the non nonstick realm, give it a try.